Arvoria/RobaseService/docs/Guide/robase-setup.md

     if not ExistsInRobase and SavedData then
-        -- Key does not exist in the Firebase and data was found in the DataStore -- so we save it
+        -- Key does not exist in the Firebase and data was found in the DataStore -- so we save it,
         ExistsInRobase, Result = GlobalRobase:SetAsync(RobaseKey, SavedData, "POST")

-        --[[if ExistsInRobase then
-            -- perform sanity checks however you wish
-        end]]
+    else
+        -- do something else if required
     end
 end)
 ```